-When it comes to connecting the Internet of Things, there are an overwhelming number of options.
+Connecting things to the internet is, unsurprisingly, an essential piece of the Internet of Things.
+But when it comes to evaluating what type of network connectivity is best for a given IoT solution, it can feel like there are an overwhelming number of options.
 Cellular, satellite, WiFi, Bluetooth, RFID, NFC, LPWAN, and Ethernet are all possible ways to connect a sensor/device.
-And within each of these options there can be different providers (e.g. for cellular there’s T-Mobile, Verizon, AT&T, Sprint, etc.).
+And within each of these options there can be different providers (e.g. for cellular in the US there’s T-Mobile/Sprint, Verizon, AT&T, etc.).

 Connecting the Internet of Things – Tradeoff Between Power Consumption, Range, and Bandwidth

 Each connectivity option represents a tradeoff between power consumption, range, and bandwidth.
-This allows us to segment the various connectivity options into three major groups:
+This allows us to create a conceptual framework that segments the various connectivity options into three major groups:

 1) High Power Consumption, High Range, High Bandwidth